tylerjrbuell/reactive-ai-agents/README.md

 asyncio.run(main())
 ```

+**Note**: In the new component architecture, the `ReactAgent` class now delegates most operations to specialized components like `AgentExecutionEngine`, `TaskExecutor`, and `EventManager`.
+These components are accessible as properties on the agent instance if you need direct access to their functionality.

 ### 8. Agent Event Subscription

 You can monitor and react to agent lifecycle events in real-time using the event subscription system.
 The framework provides two main approaches for event subscription: